Rescue Remedy Night Review

 When you look at one of the several websites which use the brand name Bach Remedies, you’ll find information about how the individual ingredients are supposed to help.

-Looking around, I’ve found some of the explanations to be very esoteric.
+I’ve found some of the explanations to be quite esoteric.
 I consider myself to be fairly open-minded person, but I find some explanations lack a bit of substance, such as this excerpt for Cherry Plum on bachflower.com:

 For those who fear losing control of their thoughts and actions and doing things they know are bad for them or which they consider wrong.
 Teaches trust in one’s spontaneous wisdom and the courage to follow one’s path.